oayres/react-ssr/README.md

   }
 ```

-🏆 You should now have server-side rendering setup.

-**Unless you chose not to install the babel plugin**.
+🏆 You should now have server-side rendering setup. **Unless you chose not to install the babel plugin**.
+Keep reading if you haven't used the babel plugin.

+## Without babel plugin

 Raise an issue if you'd like an alternative to the babel plugin.
 Anyway, without it, here's what you'll need to do:

 - Any component with a static fetchData must be wrapped at the bottom with our higher order component:
 ```jsx